Lolo Jones: Early life

-Collegiate track and field career
+College track and field career

 Jones originally intended to enroll at Iowa State University through its Upward Bound/Science Bound program.
 Instead, she followed the lead of elite hurdler Kim Carson, who was her role model and Caldwell's goddaughter.
 Carson was an All-American and national champion at Louisiana State University.
 Like Carson, Jones competed on LSU's track team.

-In 2002, she was runner-up in both 100-meter hurdles and 4×100-meter relay at the NCAA Outdoor Championships.
+In 2002, she was runner-up in both 100-meter hurdles and 4 × 100-meter relay at the NCAA Outdoor Championships.
 In 2003, Jones won the 60-meter Hurdles at the NCAA Indoor Championships.
-She was later part of the winning 4×100-meter team at the 2003 NCAA Outdoor Championships.
+She was later part of the winning 4 × 100-meter team at the 2003 NCAA Outdoor Championships.
 In the 2004 indoor campaign, she finished second at the NCAA Championships in both the 60-meter hurdles and 60-meter dash.
 In her 2004 outdoor season, she won the 100-meter hurdles title at the NCAA Mideast Region Championships, the SEC Championships, and the Penn Relays.
-At the 2004 NCAA Outdoor Championships, she won another national title as a member of the winning 4×100-meter team.
+At the 2004 NCAA Outdoor Championships, she won another national title as a member of the winning 4 × 100-meter team.
 Her career at LSU saw her finish as an 11-time All-American and a 6-time SEC champion, and she is ranked among the top-three women for all-time in both the 60-meter hurdles and 100-meter hurdles.

 After failing to qualify for the 2004 Summer Olympics in Athens, Greece, Jones found herself contemplating her future.
 When Jones told Shaver she wanted to retire from track, he replied, "I'll see you at practice tomorrow."
 Despite any second thoughts, Jones' heart led her back to running.
 Jones' financial situation also was still a concern, forcing her to choose to focus on track and not earning a steady paycheck, or using her economics degree to get a regular job.
 To save money, Jones would leave the air conditioner off, which meant suffering through the hot Louisiana summer days.
 She also held several different part-time jobs after college, including working at Home Depot, waiting tables, and a personal trainer at a gym.